dzoliana/Meetup-app-NextJS/README.md

 Meetup-app is a web application that represents an exercise in learning NextJS.
 The focus is on creating new meetups, sending them to some backend and saving them in the database.
+Creeating a connection between the frontend part of the application and the MongoDB database via an API route, which contributes to the functionality of the real backend.
+The displayed password is for example only, the real one has been changed.

 ## About Next